Criterion Wind Project: Awards and recognition

 As of June 5, 2019, The Criterion Wind Wildlife Program received The Environmental Award at the 2019 Safety Summit in Washington D.C.
 The award is presented to a team of Exelon employees in recognition of their dedication of continued safety and environmental consciousness throughout the time spent working on their project.
 The recipients received $7,500.

 Concerns regarding birds and bats

 A lawsuit was filed in December 2010 against the Criterion Wind Project alleging that the project must obtain an Incidental Take Permit from the U.S. Fish and Wildlife Service for any Indiana bats killed or injured by the turbine blades.
 A pre-construction survey conducted over two years did not find any endangered bats such as the Indiana bat at the project site.

 On July 31, 2012, the U.S. Fish and Wildlife Service released a draft Habitat Conservation Plan developed for the Criterion Wind Project with proposed measures to protect the Indiana bat for public comments through September 28, 2012.
 After the comment period ends, the Service will determine if the application meets the permit issuance requirements.

-Not fully addressed, however, was the impact associated with massive clear-cutting of centuries-old old-growth forests in Western Maryland.
-There were no existing roads for the majority of these turbines, so access roads and cleared areas for the turbines themselves needed to be created.
-This in turn created runoff, which being on the other side of the Eastern Continental Divide, was not an impact to the Chesapeake Bay, rather is ultimately drained into the Mississippi River feeders like the Yough and Ohio Rivers, thus contributing to increased dangers of flooding and other run-off issues.